Ohmydish.com

 Remy's ratatouille

-To re-create Remy's ratatouille presentation, stack them against each other.
-Add a little balsamic vinegar to the sauce to make it a little darker and less thick.
+For Remy's presentation, stack the vegetables against each other.
+Add a little balsamic vinegar to the tomato and pepper sauce to make it slightly darker and thinner.

-Carefully pour the sauce around and finish it all off with a thyme sprig or some chive.
+Pour around a little of the sauce, and garnish with a thyme sprig or chives.
 Enjoy your meal!